adkvolks/adk-redirects/README.md

 ## License

-ADK Redirects is open source and released under MIT License.
+Adk Redirects is open source and released under MIT License.
 See [LICENSE](LICENSE.md) file for more information.

 ## About the Author

-ADK Redirects is coded by [Jonathan Volks](https://jonathanvolks.com/).
+Adk Redirects is coded by [Jonathan Volks](https://jonathanvolks.com/).
 A marketing web developer who codes with simplicity in mind to build Marketing focused websites.
 Want to get in touch?
 [Visit my website](https://jonathanvolks.com/) to learn how to contact me.